fablabbh/Arduino-L298-Motor-Library/README.md

 # Motor Library for Arduino

 This is a small library for controlling a motor using the L298 H-Bridge chip on an Arduino board.
-It provides an easy-to-use interface for controlling the speed and direction of the motor.
+It provides an easy-to-use interface for controlling the speed and direction of the FABLAB_L298_Driver.

 ## About